TheGoodlike13/oblivion_dmg/README.md

 Damage effects are ignored.
 While possible, they are not applicable to combat situations, and would only add to code complexity.

-### Untested assumptions (requires modding)

-Anything that this application allows that is outside of the bounds of the base game should be considered extra.

-1) I've added a magic factor to weakness/resist effects.
-To verify, I'd need a poison with such an effect.
-Under the assumption, it is affected by magic resistance.
-For reference, "drain life" did have this factor as a poison.
-Elemental damage did not.